"That every woman knows Christ personally and be committed to extending His kingdom in her life, home, church, community and throughout the world."

 Revelation—Let the One Who Is Thirsty Come - by Sarah Ivill.

 The book of Revelation paints a breathtaking, majestic picture of our Lord and Savior Jesus Christ's coming again to complete God's plan of judgment and salvation.
 This annotated, expository Bible study provides Old Testament backgrounds, commentary, and personal exhortations-distinguishing it from other Bible study guides.
-We are looking forward to studying this book both during the fall and spring sessions.
-It is a yearlong study with a break in December.
+We are looking forward to studying this book both during the fall and winter/spring sessions.
+It is a yearlong study.
 Janet Malcom will once again be teaching and bringing us further understanding of our study.
 We will also have time for group discussion and small group prayer.

 WHERE: Heartland Community Gathering Area.

 Childcare provided at a minimal cost.
 Please make a reservation for your child(ren) with Alicia Kratz.
-Books will be handed out at first study for $10.
-This book will be used for both semesters.
-To reserve your book or for any further questions, please contact Vicki Granberry.
-We hope you will plan to join us in this great study!
+Books for this study are available for $10.
+To get your book or for any further questions, please contact Vicki Granberry.
+We hope you will plan to join us in this great study.

 Evening Women's Bible Study